Pass the soup! Why we crave hearty food in the fall

 In addition to providing emotional comfort, hearty fall dishes evoke a deep sense of nostalgia.
 Comfort foods are often at the center of family traditions that have been passed down through generations.
 Reminiscent of your childhood family gatherings, these foods trigger memories of togetherness and connection, making them especially appealing during the cooler months.

 It’s not just psychological.
-In the fall and winter, your body needs the extra warmth and energy that hearty meals like a bowl of chili provide.
+In the fall and winter, your body needs the extra warmth and energy that hearty meals like a bowl of chili or slow cooker cube steak provide.
 A natural part of your survival instincts and rooted in evolutionary biology, a study by the University of Queensland explains that thermoregulation is at the root of these cravings.
 Because your body has to work harder to maintain its core temperature, you tend to crave foods with a higher caloric count that are rich in fats, proteins and carbohydrates.
 Your body knows it needs the extra energy so it automatically adjusts its cravings, pushing you towards foods that support thermoregulation.

 Influences on fall food favorites